Friday, June 27, 2025

-Hero, Bajaj to Launch Sub-1 Lakh Electric Two-Wheelers to Boost Affordable EV Adoption in India’s Mass-Market Segment
+Hero, Bajaj Set to Launch New Mass-Market Electric Two-Wheelers to Accelerate Affordable EV Adoption in India

 India’s electric two-wheeler (e2W) space is gearing up for a major shake-up as Hero MotoCorp and Bajaj Auto prepare to launch new, affordable electric scooters, targeting the critical sub-₹1 lakh segment.
 This pricing tier currently accounts for 60% of all e2W sales in India and is seen as the key to achieving mass adoption.